fastify/avvio/README.md

 ### avvio([instance], [options], [started])

 Starts the avvio sequence.
-As the name suggest, `instance` is the object representing your application.
+As the name suggests, `instance` is the object representing your application.
 Avvio will add the functions `use`, `after` and `ready` to the instance.

 ```js